 Reality, an Adventure in (edited)

 The time in which the novel is set is recognisably this time, it is connected with now.
-But its cars are as rare as Crippsian butter.
-Yet still cars exist.
-Even if there are no or very few modern sorts of boats yet still … The point is that that it is the ‘modern’ that forms the novel’s almost invisible and in any case strictly quarantined backdrop.
-It is the present ‘invisible’, and it has to be, because this is what provides the story with its catalyst.
-It is provided by the way that the story acts as a means of neatly setting it all, all modernity, to one side.
-In other words the story amounts to a kind of disappearance into the ’past possibility’ of the present – that is, into this tale of old boats, past boats - by reason of the way that this conjunction of old and new creates an ideal delimiting fantasy.
+But there is little traffic on the roads.
+Modern industrial objects still form a kind of back-drop to the story (trains, radios, cars) but there are no or very few such objects actually in the story itself … so they form its departure point, quickly lost or forgotten about: in this sense the modern world forms the invisible strictly quarantined backdrop to the novel while still being essential to its form.
+The present ‘invisible’, that it is, has to be made invisible, because here is the story’s catalyst.
+In other words, again, the story is granted by the way the modern world acts as a means of contrast.
+Ransome uses it as a device for off-setting it, as it were, all modernity, the world of the children is entered into by putting that (the industrial) world to one side.
+We might compare this dissonance with say C S Lewis’s Wardrobe, the modern world is a kind of mode of disappearance: reality is ‘past possibility’: the present.
+That is, this is a tale of old boats, past boats – boats that are effectively mythical in status – by reason of the way that the conjunction of old and new forms an ideal delimiting fantasy.
 A comparable example might be a CGI production that enables its makers to produce a wholly authentic seeming image of the prehistoric.
 The monsters are at once terrible and harmless, having become mere screen ghosts even while they seem ‘real’.
 In Ransome one finds something like this in his image of the natural world.
 The picture painted is of an old-style (that is, of an heroic) clinker-built dinghy which of course is powered by and built out of ‘nature’.
 The Swallow is the key to it, the heroic and natural component.
-The Swallows and Amazons picture of an ideal NATURE is part of the book’s simultaneous believability and unreality.
-The narrative, or the ‘now’ as it were, consists of a present that is not present: that yet takes its penetrative force – its ability to convince us, and to break with the mundane, and with routine (its story-making value) – from what is actually present.
+The Swallows and Amazons picture of an ideal NATURE is part of the book’s simultaneous believability and unreality in the present’s construction from this deferred coeternal past.
+The narrative, or the ‘now’ as it were, consists of a present that is not present: that yet takes its penetrative force – its ability to convince us, and to break with the mundane, and with routine (its story-making value) – from what is actually ghost-like.
 For its ‘now’ is the now past and the possibilities that seem to inhere in that.
-Thus we find that in the very way that it makes the wilderness its subject it paradoxically tames it also, by the way that it achieves this enabling by rendering the industrialised world ‘absent’.
-The children are in communion with nature, camping, sailing, walking, exploring.
-Thus, I read of this ‘adventure in reality’; but only as a kind of voided now; for it was only in that balance with nature that the tale existed, the tale being about this very balance: a balance achieved through its images of an idealised present-past.
-In other words, I found myself identifying with characters who could survive ontologically (as it were) only to the extent that the link with the past was observed: observed, understood, brought into play, experienced in one’s own life.
-But of course for me at that time, in the Sixties, it was wholly impossible.
-Swallows and Amazons was impossible.
-It was all dead and gone.
+Thus we find how in the very way that it makes the wilderness its subject it paradoxically tames it also, by the way that it achieves this enabling by rendering the industrialised world ‘absent’.
+The children are in communion with nature, camping, sailing, walking, exploring, but it is a nature from which all industrial reality has been excised – almost.
+Thus, I read of this ‘adventure in reality’; but only as a kind of voided now; for it was only in this quarantined nature that nature existed, in a way the narrative being about its quarantine: achieved through images of an idealised present-past.
+In other words, I found myself identifying with characters who could survive ontologically (as it were) only to the extent that the link with the past was at least nominally observable: observable, understandable and, brought into play, and experienced in one’s own life, as an Edwardian fantasy.
+But of course for me at that time, in the Sixties, it was wholly impossible to enter into that kind of mindset in any honest or realistic fashion.
+Swallows and Amazons was truly impossible by that stage.
+All dead and gone.
 The book instead, for me, expressed an acute sense of the past’s irretrievable loss.
-Think of the general way that Ransome’s novels can happen only in the absence of ‘adults in general’.
+Again, think of the way that Ransome’s novels can happen only in the absence of ‘adults in general’.
 They rarely appear except to frame the story; forming the parameters of what it quarantines.
-The way that this resonates on different levels should also be obvious.
-Since it is only in the ‘days of innocence’ thus identified, when children, fending for themselves, discover nature, that ’nature’ exists to begin with.
-The under-story as it were, the implication that in the modern world there is no story, is a creation of the way that the world is ruled by ‘adults in general’.
+The way this resonates on different levels should also be obvious in other aspects, since – given that it is only in the ‘days of innocence’ thus identified, when children, fending for themselves, discover that nature is real, that ‘nature’ exists to begin with – nature is shown to be non-existent by an inverse law.
+The ideas of natural/artificial are caught a viscious circle.
+The under-story so to say, the implication that in the modern world there is no story, is a creation of the way that the world ruled by ‘adults in general’ can only exist as a mundane object: story-less.
 The two concepts are convergent.
-There is no story in the child’s mundane life because that ‘life’ takes place in the adult world – in the industrial or post-industrial landscape of Britain, which does not allow for this kind of innocence … I remember thinking this as a child: what kind of story does a television have?
+There is no story in the child’s mundane life because that life takes place in the adult world – in the industrial or post-industrial landscape of Britain, which does not allow for this kind of innocence … I remember thinking this as a child: what kind of story does a television have?
 What kind of meaning?
-These objects seemed rootless; to be without context.
+These objects seemed to me to be rootless; to be objects that existed without context.
 What was a car?
 How was electricity natural?
-What kind of meanings - stories - did adult lives have?
-They had none as far as I could see.
-So they represented a corruption of the ‘innocence’ that Ransome usese so effectively for dramatic ignition in his creations of a convincingly pristine world.
-To get a story - a meaning – at all, one had to go back to these innocent things, to old or to proper things, to the clinker built boat, to sail, to the natural unspoiled landscapes described by Ransome in Secret Water and Swallowdale, etc: ideal worlds that were no longer or perhaps never understood by adults.
+How could it be?
+What kind of meanings – stories – did adult lives have?
+As far as I could see, they had none.
+So they represented a corruption of the ‘innocence’ that Ransome uses so effectively for dramatic ignition in his creations of a convincingly pristine world.
+To get a story – a meaning – at all, one had to go back to these innocent things, to old or to proper things, to the clinker built boat, to the reality of a true canvas sail, to the natural unspoiled landscapes that are described by Ransome so well; there and in other books like Secret Water and Swallowdale, etc: there we find the ideal worlds that are no longer.
+Perhaps they never were understood by adults, ever, or only glancingly, at the periphery, the edges of childhood.